ppy/osu-wiki/news/2020-09-01-osu-idol-2020-auditions-now-open.md

 date: 2020-09-01 17:00:00 +0000
 ---

-Remember that time where people were singing and our ears were ringing with joy?
-It's happening again.
-If you are interested in singing and competing to becoming osu!'s the next idol you should grab a mic and join us on our singing adventure!
+Remember that time when people were singing and our ears were ringing with joy?
+It's happening once again!
+If you are interested in singing and competing to become the osu!'s next idol, you should grab a mic and join us on our singing adventure!

 ![](/wiki/shared/news/2020-09-01-osu-idol-2020-auditions-now-open/2020.jpg)